 Questions about the Society may be directed to David Garrioch of Monash University.

 Current Call For Papers

-The 19th George Rudé Seminar in French History and Civilisation will be held at Deakin University in Geelong, Victoria, Australia, on 9-12 July 2014.
+The 19th George Rudé Seminar in French History and Civilisation was last held at Deakin University in Geelong, Victoria, Australia, on 9-12 July 2014.

 The George Rudé Seminar is a biennial conference that brings together specialists in French history and cultural from Australia, New Zealand and around the world.
 The seminars recognize the contribution of George Rudé to the study of French history and culture in Australasia.

 Since 2005, a peer-reviewed selection of papers for each seminar has been published on-line through H-France.